 - All the goods and services listed in the Philippine registration are also listed in the international registration in respect to the Philippines;

 - The extension of the international registration to the Philippines (which may be a subsequent designation) takes effect after the date of the Philippine registration.

 What is the rule on international application for collective marks designating the Philippines as a contracting party?

-Where an international registration designating the Philippines is a collective mark, a copy of the agreement governing the use of the collective mark shall be submitted directly by the holder of the international registration to the IPOPHIL within two months from the date of international registration with the International Bureau.
-The international registration will not be examined unless the agreement is received by the IPOPHIL.
+Where an international registration designating the Philippines is a collective mark, a copy of the agreement governing the use of the collective mark shall be submitted directly by the holder of the international registration to the IPOPHL within two (2) months from the date of international registration with the International Bureau.
+The international registration will not be examined unless the agreement is received by the IPOPHL.

 How is the international registration renewed?